AndreTerra5348/todo-list-api/README.md

 Implementations related with api
 - Controllers: uses injected services to access business logic.
 - Dto for create and read operations
-- AutoMapper profile to map Dto to models and vice versa
+- AutoMapper profile to map Dtos to models and vice versa
 - FluentValidation to validate Dtos
 - uses MSSQL Server for Development and Production environments